Boiled egg: Soft-boiled eggs

 Soft-boiled eggs are commonly served in egg cups, where the top of the egg is cut off with a knife, spoon, spring-loaded egg topper, or egg scissors, using an egg spoon to scoop the egg out.
 Other methods include breaking the eggshell by tapping gently around the top of the shell with a spoon.
 Soft-boiled eggs can be eaten with toast cut into strips, which are then dipped into the runny yolk.
 In the United Kingdom and Australia, these strips of toast are known as "soldiers".

-In Southeast Asia, a variation of soft-boiled eggs known as half-boiled eggs are commonly eaten at breakfast.
+In Southeast Asia, a variation of soft-boiled eggs known as half-boiled eggs are commonly eaten for breakfast.
 The major difference is that, instead of the egg being served in an egg cup, it is cracked into a bowl to which dark or light soy sauce or pepper are added.
-The egg is also cooked for a shorter period of time resulting in a runnier egg instead of the usual gelatin state and is commonly eaten with Kaya toast, Kopi O, or Milo chocolate milk.
+The egg is also cooked for 7 minutes, resulting in a runnier egg instead of the usual gelatin state and is commonly eaten with kaya toast and kopi.

-Boiled eggs are also an ingredient in various Philippine dishes, such as embutido, pancit, relleno, galantina, and many others.
+Boiled eggs are also an ingredient in various Philippine dishes, such as embutido and chicken galantina.
+Boiled or steamed duck eggs that have been incubated for several days are also eaten in the Philippines, Vietnam, Laos, Cambodia, and Thailand as balut.